HL7/fhir-project-mhealth/input/pagecontent/general_requirements.md

 ##### <span class='glyphicon text-success glyphicon-phone'/> <span class='glyphicon text-success glyphicon-dashboard'/> <a name='replacement-device'>Scenario: Replacement Device</a>

-Patients may replace a broken, failed, lost or otherwise non-functional device with a new device of the same type, not lose their existing data maintained in the app (e.g., all measures of a given kind may be treated as a single stream), and yet also be able to distinguish which device took which measurement.
+Patients may replace a broken, failed, lost or otherwise non-functional device with a new device of the similar type, not lose their existing data maintained in the app (e.g., all measures of a given kind may be treated as a single stream), and yet also be able to distinguish which device took which measurement.